ericwq/gskills/README.md

 # gskills

-the original goal is to understand the source code of [gRPC-go](https://github.com/grpc/grpc-go). when I was researching the source code.
-I found a lots of coding skill which deserved to be noted for later reference. here is the content. please be noted alll the content are gRPC-go related.
+The original goal is to understand the source code of [gRPC-go](https://github.com/grpc/grpc-go).
+When researching the source code, I found a lots of coding skill which deserved to be noted for later reference.
+All content are golang and gRPC-go related.

 ## Content